☰ In This Section

 2 credits

-• Capstone Integrative Seminar (SOWK790)
+• Capstone Integrative Seminar (SOWK791)

-Integration of research and presentation skills to demonstrate readiness to practice professional, justice-informed social work practice at an advanced level.
+Integration of research and professional presentation skills to demonstrate readiness to practice professional, justice-informed social work practice at an advanced level.
 Preparation for professional licensure exam.
 Reflective integration of faith, social work practice and justice.

 Professional Licensure